xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Guides to the exams/Cybersecurity questions.md

 **Second-order inject:**
 We legitimately insert shit in the db that enables us to do injection later with another legitimate query.
 For example a crafted name in the registration of the account.

+---

+## Cross-site shit

+**Cross site request forgey**: since when we make a request to a website, the credentials or token gets sent automatically, another malicious website could make us do a request to the other website using our authentication.

+**Reflected cross-site scripting**